meditationstuff/protocol_1/index.md

 There are parallels, here, to "unvalenced" phenomenology and memories. (vs "valenced" as in phenomenology/sensations that is/are directly positive/pleasurable/good or negative/noxious/bad/etc or, more loosely, sensations or experiences that are associated with such.)

+\*

+See also: <a href="#bad-chaos-dissolution-distintegration">bad chaos, dissolution, distintegration</a>

 [<a href="#154h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="bad-chaos-dissolution-distintegration" href="#bad-chaos-dissolution-distintegration">bad chaos, dissolution, distintegration:</a>

+There are times in which the phenomenology of chaos, dissolution, distintegration can seem very "functionally real," like "going in that direction" IS dissolution, disintegration, chaos, madness, destruction, being eaten alive, and so on.

+There is a sense in which this has to be trusted.
+Generally, you can't and won't do something, e.g. "go towards," unless it's somehow "safe enough" "to the system."

+So like it's not safe until it is.
+No pushing, no forcing, etc.

+But it can be helpful to sometimes keep in mind that what SEEMS like ACTUAL chaos, dissolution, disintegration, destruction, fundamental disregulation ISN'T, in the sense that it's an interpretation of phenomenology that is known to be transparently real and actual but in fact that interpretation is sometimes in some sense false.

+That is, a little more patience, a little more hanging out, a little more self-subtle-interaction in just the right way, the (semi-)spontaneous solution to a dynamic <a href="#technical-debt-and-inverse-operations">inverse problem</a>, sometimes reveals that such "believing," "knowing" about that functional phenomenology was in fact in error.
+What seemed even metaphysical or cosmological or in some sense "real," was in fact "just" phenomenology.
+(Of course in some sense there is neither "just real" nor "just phenomenology.")

+This feels sort of weird to write because often, when the above kind of applies, it's often not "one step away," like sometimes that chaotic or disintegrative phenomenology needs to be not-quite-touched and circled back to for hundreds of hours before the system "finally realizes" that it's safe to sink into or it in fact wasn't in some sense safe and those hundreds of hours were needed to construct the right "equanimity cradle," to edge up to the right alterations in sense of cosmology and metaphysics and finally something new happens.

+So it's not just a matter of "oh, it has to be "just" phenomenology, no problem (and again nothing is "just phenomenology," it's sort of all de facto for something, it's not epiphenomenal, it's somehow causal even if sometimes or often confused, trust and indulgence and face value is usually the way to go and impatience or tough love is almost, in my experience, never the way to go), it's, like everything, *structural*, but sometimes written sections like this can make the navigation of such deep structure smoother.

+And then eventually, after hours or hundreds or thousands of hours, then, in a relatively short amount of time (and sometimes more than once, a bunch of times with variations, spread out in time): "oh, safe, relief, untangling, I was wrong about that, I know how to engage with that, I have engaged with that, unraveling", or not, etc.

+\*

+See also: <a href="#dark-phenomenology-and-presence-absence-conceptions">dark phenomenology and presence/absence conceptions</a>

+[<a href="#154a1ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="upstream-causes-of-ordering-errors" href="#upstream-causes-of-ordering-errors">upstream causes of ordering errors:</a>

+[draft]

+full title: some possible upstream causes of ordering errors

+Things to keep on eye out for that can have a dramatic impact on suboptimal ordering choices (and also it's fine, it's structural, there's a sense in which there is no way to smooth things out and everything happens as it happens)!:

+\[note: some of these can be quite phenomenological and gathered and quite "p3-able"\]

+* "would take infinite time" and "i have no time" \[also not enough but need to check "conceptual extremes"\]
+* don't have time for “this \[like processing something or some direction]”\]
+* don't have enough time for “this \[like processing something or some direction\]”
+* "will take infinity time \[and so "must" be skipped\]" --- false that “that \[like processing something or some direction]” will take infinity time and so must be skipped \[but skipping potentially leads to "disaster" until go back\]
+* will take forever to do “that \[like processing something or some direction\]”
+* “it” needs to happen imminently and immediately in the next moment
+* "it" will happen any-second-now

+downstream:

+* ...hast, rushing, hurrying, speed, out-of-ordering...
+* "so maybe look and see if X implies an ordering thing or don't/can't do some particular dimension, direction, patch of processing"
+* ... so not worth going over there

+for all = patience, should be quiet and smooth as silk if slow trickle

+consider:

+* exploring ordering directly
+* sort of object-level, object-level meta protocol, objtect-level meta meta protocol and
+* meta-level meta protocol [this one], meta-level meta meta protocol

+[<a href="#154a1bh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="154a1"></span><a id="prenatal-experiences-the-fetal-position-and-other-b" href="#prenatal-experiences-the-fetal-position-and-other-b">prenatal experiences, the fetal position, and other 'be moved bottlenecks':</a>